JesseJames-Git/Electronic_Appliances_DB_System/README.md

 Now feel free to interact with the application using the options given.

+* NOTE :
+- If you would like to exit the app or an operation press ctrl + z.
+- This app does not accept inline editing.
+If you have made a mistake in input, you have to erase the input value entirely using backspace.
-* NOTE : Make deletions and updates carefully to maintain data integrity
+- Make deletions and updates carefully to maintain data integrity.

 ## Author
 - The entire project was done by Jesse James Kang'ethe Macibi (Developer in learning).